wackerspaul/comparison-approach/README.md

   &nbsp;

-  * A detailed list of the best matches:
+  * A detailed list of the best-matches:

     | Comparison            | MatchName                       | Score | TstatisticScore | NumberOfHits |
     |:---------------------:|:-------------------------------:|:-----:|:---------------:|:------------:|